Imagine you’re closing Q4 books and find 30 unmatched transactions…

 Find out if the solution offers the right integration possibilities via a consultation call or online demonstration with the solution provider (it’s free!).

 Think about the long-term financial benefits that the solution may provide by calculating the ROI based on time and costs.
-If it’s costing less or at least the same amount as it would with manual payment reconciliation workflow, then it is definitely worth implementing.
+If it costs less or at least the same amount as it would with manual payment reconciliation workflow, then it is definitely worth implementing.

-- Lack of technical expertise: Businesses may struggle with automation if they do not have the necessary technical expertise in-house, or if they are not familiar with the software or systems that are needed to automate the process.
+Businesses may struggle with automation if they do not have the necessary technical expertise in-house or if they are not familiar with the software or systems that are needed to automate the process.

 In such a case, make sure that the solution provider can help with customer onboarding and implementation, or simply acquire a low-code solution that would not require technical expertise.